 For typical projects with a substantial code base and large test suite, TestBrain should reduce the number of tests to run by at least 90%, speeding up testing by 10x or more.

 The TestBrain configuration allows you to choose between running a wider set of tests and having higher confidence in not missing any failures or running a smaller set and getting quicker results.
 That trade-off depends on how frequently you run the full test suite and how long the tests take.

-What if the Reduced Testing Misses a Defect?
+What if the Smart Testing defers a defect?

 - Device losing connectivity or power

 - PC or phone downloading updates

 - Race conditions (thread.sleep)

 - Element not visible exceptions

 How does TestBrain eliminate flaky failures?